andychien009/csv-reorder/README.md

 21,22,23
 ```

-One can acquire the database schema ordering easily by doing a SELECT * query
-and save the result as CSV, which is exactly as per the design of this tool.
+One can acquire the database schema that will establish column order easily by doing a SELECT * query and save the result as CSV.
+The ease of producing the definition file that will establish the column order is exactly as per the design of this tool.

 ```SQL
 SELECT TOP 1 *